amol071/CoachingClassTemplate/README.md

-# Lorem Ipsum Coaching – One Page Template
+# Coaching – One Page Template

 A modern, responsive one-page website template for coaching institutes / tuition classes.
 Built with plain HTML, CSS and Bootstrap, it’s easy to customize for any education or training brand.